Data Link Scanner

 In principle, we all know that we should think before we click.
 In practice, we are often bombarded with messages from all kinds of sources to the point where it’s effectively impossible for any normal person to monitor their messages (and links) effectively.
 That’s where a data link scanner can help if you use it properly.
 Here is what you need to know about the link (URL) scanner.

-Ever since the beginnings of the internet, cyberattackers, and cybersecurity companies have been waging war on each other.
+Ever since the beginning of the internet, cyberattackers, and cybersecurity companies had waging war on each other.
 Sometimes this warfare is obvious (there’s probably nothing more blatant than an infrastructure-level DDoS attack).
 Increasingly, however, cyberattackers are using sneak tactics or, as they’re more technically known, “social-engineering exploits”.
 These exploit human weaknesses rather than technical flaws and as such can be much harder to combat.

 The basic idea behind any form of security is to make yourself more hassle than you’re worth to attack.
 Generally, what this means in practice is that you make it as easy as possible for people to follow good security practices and as hard as possible for them to do anything you consider to be unsafe.
 If at all possible, you want to automate good security practices, so that humans are obliged to follow them.
 This is where a link scanner can come in helpful.